-9.4 Certification Pay Increases
+9.5 Certification Pay Increases

-Full-time employees who have successfully completed their Initial Appraisal period and have received a performance rating of 2 or higher are eligible for certification pay increases.
+Full-time employees who work forty (40) hours per week and have successfully completed the required introductory period may be considered for certification pay increases.
 Part-time employees may also receive consideration with the recommendation of their supervisor and approval by the General Manager.
-Employees who earn a Treatment, Distribution, or Lab Analyst certification shall receive a 2% increase in their base salary.
-The certificate pay must be within budgetary constraints and within the Board approved salary range.

-Employees must provide the State of California Department of Public Health certificate or the California-Nevada Section AWWA (American Water Works Association) certificate to the Human Resources department within 3 months of obtaining their certificate.
-The certificate pay will be effective the next available pay period after it has been approved by the General Manager.
-There is no retroactive payment.

-Certification pay increases are only granted to employees where a Treatment, Distribution, or Lab Analyst certification is essential to the classification duties of the employee (as determined by the Chief Operations Officer and General Manager).
-The job classifications that qualify are Operations Supervisors, Compliance Specialists, Shift Operators, Plant Assistants, Instrumentation/Electrical System Operators, and Engineering department determined by the Chief Water Resources Officer.
+Certification pay increases within an employee's established salary range are not automatic; such increases may be granted upon attaining a Treatment, Distribution or Lab Analyst certification.
+Such increases shall amount to 2% of pay upon verification of each new qualified certification and must be within budgetary constraints and salary range.
+No certification pay will be granted for a college degree, unless an opportunity for promotion is available and upon the discretion of the General Manager.
+Certification pay increases are only granted to employees where a Treatment, Distribution, or Lab Analyst certification is essential to the classification duties of the employee (as determined by the General Manager) and are not retroactive.